 - Sewing Machine and standard presser foot

-NOTE: The sewing machine is used only for making a gathering stitch.
+NOTE: The sewing machine is optional and used only for making a gathering stitch.
 You can also gather by hand if you prefer.

 Fabric and Other Supplies